jeff5/very-slow-jython/docs/src/site/sphinx/performance/binary-operations.rst

 that would bring the floating point calculation together in one place.

-This is also approximately true of VSJ 2 with ``invokedynamic``: the overhead relative to pure Java is 42ns, just a little short of 5 times the 9.5ns on ``add_float_float``.
+This is also approximately true of VSJ 2 with ``invokedynamic``: the overhead relative to pure Java is 43ns, around 3.5 times the 12ns on ``add_float_float`` .
-We speculate that the method handles are not fully in-lined because they are too deeply nested.
+We speculate that the method handles are partly in-lined but are too deeply nested to merge the floating point operations.
 Evidently we do not get the remarkable concurrency seen in ``quartic`` for Jython 2 and pure Java.